Palethorn/rest-on-php/README.md

 }
 ```

-You can run a command to create default resource definition in config/resources.xml, then edit the definition by need.
+A command exists to create default resource definition in config/resources.xml.
+Definition can be modified by need.
 Command throws exception if the resource definition already exists.
 It will not modify any existing resource definitions.
 ```
 bin/console api:create-resource App\Entity\Video
 ```